It can be difficult to manage all the different bills and payments in our lives.

 It’s a good idea to look at your budget again to see if there are any ways to free up money to meet your mortgage payments.

-Our guide Living on a squeezed income can help you budget and maximise your income.
+Our section Living on a squeezed income can help you budget and maximise your income.

 Check if you have insurance cover

 Mortgage payment protection insurance, also called accident, sickness and unemployment insurance, can help with your mortgage repayments if your income has fallen because of redundancy, accident or sickness.

 You might have taken it out when you got your mortgage.
 Look through your mortgage paperwork and double check with your lender or the broker you used when you took out the mortgage.